Prayer and Virtue

 Many believe that some vague, minimal level of goodness is sufficient to reach Heaven, and that sainthood is going “above and beyond.”
 And indeed, no one needs to perform great miracles or be canonized by the Church to be saved.
 No one needs some high level of culture or intellect to be saved.
 But it is necessary to be a saint to be saved.
 Everyone in Heaven is a saint.
 If you are not a saint, you cannot be in Heaven.

 Is this unfair?
 Asking too much?
 Certainly not: if sinners are willing to give up everything in the pursuit of their meaningless ends – power, pleasure, honor, wealth – how much more tenaciously should the saint pursue the good of his eternal soul?
 Ought not man to love his soul more than his body?
 “Or what exchange shall a man give for his soul?”

 To save our soul, one thing alone is necessary: to hear the word of God and to live by it.
 Thus, virtues – good habits – are one major component of the prayerful life.
 Specifically, I speak of supernatural virtues, which are the sovereign gift of God, normally communicated through baptism.
 While a natural virtue is oriented toward an object, supernatural virtue is oriented toward God.
-For example, the man with natural virtue may demonstrate religiosity to be recognized in his community, but the man with supernatural virtue demonstrates religiosity because it’s the right thing to do.
+For example, the man with natural virtue may demonstrate religiosity to be recognized in his community, but the man with supernatural virtue demonstrates religiosity purely because he loves God.
 Or, the natural man may diet to lose weight, while the supernatural man fasts as a penance.
 Or, the natural man may not marry to avoid financial difficulty, while the supernatural man might give up marriage to become a missionary.

 Man’s major responsibility in this realm is the elimination of vice.
 As man eliminates vices through his action, God provides greater supernatural virtue through His action.
 Now vices are simply excesses or defects in one’s relationship to a virtue.
 For example, an excessive relationship with courage is stubbornness, while a defective relationship with courage is cowardice.
 I say the relationship can be wrong because one can never have an excess of the actual virtue.
 More virtue is always good.
 Vice is really a false relationship with some virtue.